pirocorp/IT-Business-Analysis/02. Software Development Lifecycle/README.md

 | Early involvement from developers increases successful design | Very customized solution limits reusability                                      |
 | Supports the development of prototypes early in the process.  | More complex to manage compared to linear methodologies like the Waterfall Model |

 ### When to Use?

+- Risk identification and mitigation are extremely important
+- Medium to High-risk projects
+- Users are unsure of their needs
+- Prototypes are needed
+- Requirements are complex
+- Time and cost are not as important
+- Little to no experience in project’s area